 A legal arrangement in which assets are held by a trustee or group of trustees for the benefit of the trust’s beneficiaries.

-The company that holds the assets of a unit trust fund in safe custody.
+Or, in the case of a unit trust fund, the company that holds the assets of the unit trust fund in safe custody.

 A simplified system that replaces income tax, provisional tax, capital gains tax and dividends tax for micro businesses (sole proprietors, partnerships, companies and close corporations) with a qualifying annual turnover of R 1 million or less.